Quality Improvement Strategy

 - Improved our patient safety program

-- Used social media for patient safety communications
+- Used social media for patient safety communications to our members

-- Made our Hospital Comparison Tool more useful
+- Made our Hospital Comparison Tool more useful by adding patient experience survey information

 Your behavioral health needs are important to us